The Rand App

 The app was organized around the following concepts:

-Through the application of Krug’s “rules of thumb” for mobile usability, I believe I have created something that is useful without compromising the beauty of Paul Rand’s work.
+Through the application of Krug’s “rules of thumb” for mobile usability, I created something that is useful without compromising the beauty of Rand’s work.

 Conclusion

-We see a tension between beauty and usefulness that plays itself out over the course of Paul Rand’s career.
+We can see a tension between beauty and usefulness that plays itself out through Paul Rand’s career.
 His goal was to be beautiful in such a way that it served a purpose in communicating ideas.
 Yet, Rand also believed that we should not overemphasize function at the expense of style (2014, 76).
 This is the tightrope we always walk as designers if we are to not only make beauty and usefulness mutually generative, but to satisfy our own aesthetic standards in the process.
-In this app, I believe I have created a successful homage to Paul Rand that does not eliminate his aesthetic playfulness for the sake of usability.
+In this app, I created a successful homage to Paul Rand that does not eliminate his aesthetic playfulness for the sake of usability.

 Lessons Learned